How to Become a Registered Nurse

 Average starting salary: $56k (*)

-Associates Degree in Nursing (ADN)
+Associates Degree (ADN)

 The associates degree in nursing (ADN) is a college degree program designed to prepare students for a career in nursing.
 Unlike a nursing diploma program, the ADN degree is a college degree with a curriculum that includes liberal arts classes in addition to the nursing specific courses.
 One advantage of the ADN degree is that it allows you to start working as an RN sooner than if you were to complete your BSN before becoming licensed.
 This opens up the opportunity to start working as a registered nurse while also completing an RN to BSN program also known as a “bridge” program.
 This program allows you to work as an RN while also taking the additional classes needed to obtain your BSN degree.